danluu/post-mortems/README.md

 [Knight Capital](http://pythonsweetness.tumblr.com/post/64740079543/how-to-lose-172222-a-second-for-45-minutes).
 A combination of conflicting deployed versions and re-using a previously used bit caused a $460M loss.

-[Webkit code repository](http://blogs.collab.net/subversion/subversion-sha1-collision-problem-statement-prevention-remediation-options).
-The Webit repository, a Subversion repository configured to use deduplication, became unavailable after two files with the same SHA-1 hash were checked in as test data, with the intention of implementing a safety check for collisions.
+[WebKit code repository](http://blogs.collab.net/subversion/subversion-sha1-collision-problem-statement-prevention-remediation-options).
+The WebKit repository, a Subversion repository configured to use deduplication, became unavailable after two files with the same SHA-1 hash were checked in as test data, with the intention of implementing a safety check for collisions.
 The two files had different md5 sums and so a checkout would fail a consistency check.
 For context, the first public SHA-1 hash collision had very recently been announced, with an example of two colliding files.

 ## Time